 When asked about the main benefits their organizations have realized from machine learning, 57 percent responded “greater analytical accuracy” as one of the top three.
 Survey respondents also reported that the most significant promise and expected benefits of machine learning are “greater automation, productivity and cost savings.”

-Machine learning will not be replacing executives or business analysts/actuaries in financial services any time soon.
+Machine learning will not be replacing financial risk modeling executives or business analysts/actuaries in financial services any time soon.
 Instead it will augment the work you and your colleagues do resulting in greater efficiency, accuracy, and ultimately improve business results as well as deepen exiting customer relationships.
 At Earnix, machine learning continues to be at the center of our analytical research and during our upcoming Analytics & Innovation Summit to be held in London, we will discuss how financial institutions can effectively utilize machine learning to drive business performance & customer engagement.

 The path to customer centricity is within your reach, but your company should start transitioning from a product-centered approach to a customer-centric model through scientific data and along the journey should also remove the siloes.
 By doing this, you can create meaningful cross-channel experiences for your customers—experiences that provide customers with targeted, just-in-time offerings in an effective matter.
 Using these technologies and techniques is the key to driving the personal offering and enabling your organization to rise to the new bar being set across all industries.